arjungup740/job-applier/notes.md

 ## the lab -- see if can get the whole thing working off of GPT

-upload resume first and see what's left to fill in to reduce token counts and increase accuracy give gpt access to the resume programmatically -- figure out this assistant thing Try another application
+give gpt access to the resume programmatically -- figure out this assistant thing

 ## to do now -- gpt approach